-I’ve been getting emails with people asking me where this information is online.
-Five idea Friday isn’t online in a blog post.
+I've been getting emails from people asking me where this information is online.
+Five idea Friday isn't online in a blog post.
 You can only get it in my newsletter.

 Newsletter.
 I have an email newsletter (you can sign up at the bottom) that I send 2-3 times a week.
 On Monday, I focus on motivation.
 On Friday, I share at least five ideas for teachers.
 Sometimes during the week I send one other newsletter email about something else of interest.
 You can only get my newsletter by signing up for my email list.

 I'm sharing today's newsletter below in this blog post for all of you blog readers out there who are wondering about the difference.